 The Dutch Distressed Sale Discount (DSD) assumption is typically 20%.
-This is based on analysis of over 9,800 repossessed properties which were sold between 2002 and 2015.
-The dataset includes sold properties from the EDW as well as foreclosure and NHG claim data provided to DBRS by Dutch servicers.
-DSDs are applied to the expected property value after applying the MVD and meant to address a property sale in a liquidation scenario.
+This is based on analysis of over 9,800 repossessed properties that were sold between 2002 and 2015.
+The dataset includes sold properties from the EDW as well as foreclosure and NHG claim data provided to DBRS